decentration/edgeware-node/Setting-up-a-Public-Node.md

 Provision an appropriately sized server from one of the recommended VPS providers.

-We assume you are using Ubuntu 18.04 x64; other versions or operating systems will require adjustments to these instructions.
+We recommend 4GB of RAM and assume you are using Ubuntu 18.04 x64; other versions or operating systems will require adjustments to these instructions.

 Set up DNS pointing to the server, from e.g. `testnet1.edgewa.re`.
 It